pastifra/TiROD_code/README.md

 The dataset defines 10 distinct CL tasks, which are determined by the rover's exploration of 5 unique environments under two lighting conditions: high and low illumination.
 These tasks are labeled from d1_h (Domain 1, High illumination) to d5_l (Domain 5, Low illumination).
 The first two tasks take place in indoor settings, while the remaining tasks occur outdoors, where the terrain becomes increasingly rugged.

+We also provide fog and rainy domains augmentations for each domain under high illumination.
+We augmented the images using the Albumentations library.

+To ensure transperency and quality, we provide annotated previews of all the images with bounding boxes and categories in the folder "Annotated Previews".

 For more details, please refer to our [paper](#citation)

 Please download the dataset and the annotations from [here](https://zenodo.org/records/13834550)